Police block protesters from crossing Cuomo Bridge

 The demonstration was intended to bring attention to the issues facing black women in suburban and rural New York communities.

-State police threatened the protesters with mass arrests if they crossed the bridge and marched into Nyack, citing safety concerns.
+When demonstrators approached the entrance ramp, they were met by a line of state troopers who threatened them with mass arrests if they crossed the bridge and marched into Nyack, citing safety concerns.

 Sources said the group apparently did not apply for permits.